JamesHWade/Statistical_Rethinking_with_brms_ggplot2_and_the_tidyverse_2_ed/CONTRIBUTING.md

 ## Credit

-I make it a practice to thank my contributors in the `index.Rmd` files of all my ebooks.
-You can find the list in the current version at [https://bookdown.org/content/4857/#thank-yous-are-in-order](https://bookdown.org/content/4857/#thank-yous-are-in-order).
+I want to thank all contributors in the `index.Rmd` files of all my books.
 If your contribution ends up in the ebook, I'll happily add your name and GitHub handle to the list.
-If for some reason you don't want to be added to the list, please let me know and I'll respect your privacy.
+If for some reason you don't want to be added to the list, please let me know, and I'll respect your privacy.

-Every once in a while, someone helps with a substantial contribution.
-In those cases, I like to give shout outs right in the body of the text.
-For example Louis Bliard and Richard Torkar were major contributors to solving the Gaussian process models in [Section 14.5.1](https://bookdown.org/content/4857/adventures-in-covariance.html#example-spatial-autocorrelation-in-oceanic-tools.).
-Just like my stance for smaller contributions, I'm happy to leave your name out of the text if you prefer your privacy.